emdb-empiar/ahds/README.rst

 ahds.grammar
 ==============================================
-This module describes the header grammar for Amira |reg| (AmiraMesh and HyperSurface) files and so depends on simpleparse Python package.
+This module describes the header grammar for Amira (R) (AmiraMesh and HyperSurface) files and so depends on simpleparse Python package.
 It defines a single class (AmiraDispatchProcessor) and four functions.

 AmiraDispatchProcessor is a subclass of simpleparse.dispatchprocessor which implements the core functionality required to use the grammar.
 Each grammar token has a corresponding method defined on this class which determines how the data associated with that token will be rendered.
 Data can be rendered as a single or multimap, string, number, or in custom format.